2023 Solar Incentives Guide for Lumberton, TX - Tax Credits & Rebates

 Federal Solar Incentives

 When you think about solar incentives, you probably think of federal incentives first.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of the cost of your solar system.
+An incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a specified percentage of the cost of your solar system.

-The ITC applies to the value of a solar system installed on your primary or secondary residence in the United States.
-The solar panels must have been installed after January 1, 2006 on a property you own for you to claim the credit.
-Initially, the ITC applied to 30% of all system costs (panels, accessories, labor and equipment), although this amount has fluctuated slightly over time between 26-30%.
+The ITC applies to a solar system installed on your primary or secondary residence in the United States.
+The solar panels have to have been installed after January 1, 2006, on a property owned by you for you to be eligible for the credit.
+The ITC originally paid out 30% of all system installation costs (panels, labor, accessories and equipment), although this amount has fluctuated slightly over time between 26-30%.
 The installation date of your solar system will determine what percentage you are eligible for.
 There is no cap on the claim amount.

-Click here to learn more about the new Inflation Reduction Act.
-The best way to learn more about how the new Clean Energy Credit might apply to you is to get in touch with your local Lumberton solar panel installers.
+More information about the new Inflation Reduction Act can be found here.
+The easiest way to fully understand how the new Clean Energy Credit applies to you is to talk with your local Lumberton solar panel installation expert.

 State & Local Solar Incentives